t-murano/Quicker/README.md

-# Taube
+# Quicker
-Taube is a realtime chat application for developers with Firebase and Github login
+Quicker is a realtime group chat application for casual users

 ## Used modules
 - [React](https://jquery.com) 15.0.2